y0xhz/demo_scholarly/README.md

 # demo_scholarly
-make a fake json with for flutter api
+make a fake json for flutter api